Good preparation for a big event starts the night before.

 With the final of the Women's Euros this Sunday, we've been asking 'what should athletes be thinking about before a match?'
 Are some thoughts more helpful than others?
 We’ve looked through the research from the world of sport psychology to find 7 tips to help people achieve the right mindset before a big match.

-Positive Imagery – Visualising successful performance has been found to increase confidence.
-Spending time imagining a positive experience will also help students manage nerves.
-Pictures are better than words.
-Picturing yourself doing well has been found to be more effective at enhancing mood and reducing anxiety than telling yourself you will do well.
+Positive Imagery – Visualising successful performance has been found to increase confidence, and will also help players manage nerves.
+Pictures are better than words - picturing yourself doing well has been found to be more effective at enhancing mood and reducing anxiety than telling yourself you will do well.
 Read more about the benefits of visualisation on this blog.

 It is worth noting that there are some potential downsides to daydreaming about your future success, as discussed here, but these relate to behaviour and self-control strategies over a long period of time.
 Thinking positively for a few minutes before you compete (and once you've put in the hard work) shouldn't affect this and will help boost your mood.